 The virus lurks in the stools or vomit of infected people, and makes its way to food, water or surfaces via the hands of infected people who haven't washed them properly.

 When a law enforcement officer in Minnesota is shot and killed, it rarely takes more than a day for investigators to find the killer.
 Often it takes only a few hours, or the suspect is killed at the scene.
 The killing of Cold Spring Police Officer Thomas Decker is the first fatal shooting of a Minnesota law enforcement officer since 1970 that was not solved within a few days, an MPR News analysis has found.

-Some of us mark time by major life changes or events.
-The same is true for Bruce Kramer and his family, who will never forget the moment two years ago this month when he was diagnosed with ALS.
+Bruce Kramer and his family, who will never forget the moment two years ago this month when he was diagnosed with ALS.